ProtocolONE/ptah-docs/content/docs/size.md

 # Spacing on the page
 ***

-You can create extra space around elements to helps your users focus on the content, what may increases conversions.
+You can create extra space around elements to help your users focus on the content, what may increases conversions.

 {{< figure src="/images/spacing1.png">}}